malsubrata/woo-wallet/readme.txt

 Bugs can be reported either in our support forum or preferably on the [GitHub repository](https://github.com/malsubrata/woo-wallet/issues).

+= Where can I find the REST API documentation? =

+You can find the documentation of our [GitHub repository](https://github.com/malsubrata/woo-wallet).

 = This plugin is awesome!
 Can I contribute? =

 Yes you can!
 Join in on our [GitHub repository](https://github.com/malsubrata/woo-wallet) :)